Email Domain Health Checker

 - Label: Sending Domain

-- Guidance: Use this before connecting a new sender or troubleshooting broad delivery issues.
-It summarizes the domain-level checks instead of replacing the detailed SPF, DKIM, and DMARC tools.
+- Guidance: Use this tool before connecting a new sender or troubleshooting broad delivery issues.
+The health checker summarizes domain-level checks; it does not replace the detailed SPF, DKIM, and DMARC tools.

 - Placeholder example: example.com